 The electric winch sitting on the bumper is just the start to extracting your own rig, or helping others out of sticky situations, you can still add a winch accessory kit to aid in recovery.

 A couple of recovery straps, shackles, and a Hi-Lift jack can help tremendously.
-Most of what you will need comes in this handy kit.
 When you winch yourself out using a tree you don’t want to damage it and this kit has a tree protector.

 Another important item when using a winch is a winch dampener.
 It looks a bit like a hi-visibility vest, but is heavier and made for safety and fits over the winch cable or recovery strap.